The apex employers’ body of the Caribbean

 Driving a more integrated, competitive and resilient Caribbean business community.

-Our Work at the CARICOM Level
+Our Work at the Regional Level

 The Caribbean Employers’ Confederation participates actively in the work of the CARICOM Council for Human and Social Development (COHSOD) — the principal organ of the Caribbean Community responsible for promoting human and social development across the region.